 who are interested and relaxed), and lower scores for other groups (those

 who show fear, negativity, or boredom).
 The factor of missing-ESP

 indicates why ESP data is unreliable.

-More recently computer games are increasingly being used to test ESP.
+More recently computer games are increasingly being used to test

+extrasensory perception.
 The computer is programmed so that a random

 series determines the targets, and the subjects attempt to outguess the

 Another factor that researchers and experimenters must watched for in ESP

-and all psychical experiments is preconceived or previously learned knowledge.
+and all psychical experiments is preconceived or previously learned

-her in such a fashion, then her sensation must be
+previously called her in such a fashion, then her sensation must be

 suspect for it might have been based upon knowledge of her son's previous

 performance.
 A person might strongly feel that he would receive an email

 message from a friend on a certain day, and he does; but, can this be

 considered a ESP phenomenon considering that this person had not head from

 being made is that when dealing with psychic phenomena all factors must be

 considered when examining the performance.

 ESP in General:

-In New Frontiers of the Mind (1937) Rhine said that ESP experiments
+In New Frontiers of the Mind (1937) Rhine said that ESP

-learned people held the human mind received
+information.
+Historically learned people held the human mind received

 information through the ordinary five senses, and that therefore, the mind

-attempted to determine the existence
+attempted to determine the existence of extrasensory perception, and

-how ESP registers in the brain/mind."
+registers in the brain/mind."